randomtruffles/Dominion_League/faq.md

 #### The Adjusted Excess Time calculation mentions time per decision.
 What counts as a decision?

-Any time you interact with the game by clicking your mouse, that's a decision.
-Anything that the game automatically resolves for you is not a decision.
+Any time you change the game state by clicking, that's a decision.
+Changes to the game state that the game automatically resolves for you are not decisions.

 #### I've received a play speed warning.
 What does this mean?